antoine-coulon/effect-introduction-paris-typescript/SCRIPT.md

 - The first one represents the success of the Program `Effect<Success>`.
 This is what we are used to.
 - The second one represents the set of failures that can be produced when executing that program: `Effect<Success, Failures>`
 - The last one stands for the requirements in order for that program to be run: `Effect<Success, Failures, Dependencies>`

+[TRANSITION] And during that talk we will see how powerful it is to have these three type parameters

 7) (2mn) ✅